Benefits and Underwriting

 - An analysis of loss trends is provided for purposes of targeting safety efforts, and members will also receive resources and tools to assist them in reducing injury and/or occupational-disease claim frequency.

-- The company's three-year L&I loss-history report is reviewed for premium and loss trends.
-The report must be in-line with the AGC Retro underwriting criteria established by an independent insurance underwriter and the AGC Retro Committee.
+- The company’s three-year L&I loss-history report is reviewed for premium and loss trends.
+The report must be in-line with the AGC Group Retro underwriting criteria established by an independent insurance underwriter and the AGC Group Retro committee.

 - AGC Safety Team® membership must be achieved within eleven months of enrollment qualification.

 - If your company qualifies for enrollment, a one-time refundable $2,000 deposit is required.
-This deposit rolls over with each year you qualify for the AGC Retro program and is refundable at the time of your final Retro adjustment in the AGC plan.
+This deposit rolls over with each year you qualify for the AGCW Group Retro program and is refundable at the time of your final Group Retro adjustment in the AGC plan.

-- All AGC Retro members must re-qualify each year, based on achievement of AGC Safety Team® membership, three-year premium and developed loss-history trends, light-duty and thirty-day kept-on-salary efforts, and coordination and cooperation with AGC Retro and Safety staff regarding claims and safety issues.
+- All AGCW Retro members must re-qualify each year, based on achievement of AGCW Safety Team® membership, three-year premium and developed loss-history trends, light-duty and thirty-day kept-on-salary efforts, and coordination and cooperation with AGC Group Retro and Safety staff regarding claims and safety issues.

 - When re-qualifying, companies put on notice for performance have a full year to address any disqualification action.
-Unusual claim circumstances, L&I adjudication, etc. are taken into consideration when underwriting, and these issues may be reviewed with the independent underwriter and the Retro Committee..
+Unusual claim circumstances, L&I adjudication, etc. are taken into consideration when underwriting, and these issues may be reviewed with the independent underwriter and the Group Retro Committee.